ahmohbati/SecOn/FAQ.md

 #### How can I add and test local rules? ####
 [Adding local rules and testing them with scapy](AddingLocalRules)

-#### I'm running the Security Onion 12.04.5 ISO image and Chromium crashes and/or displays a black screen. ####
-This is a known issue with certain versions of VMware.
-You can either:

-- go into the VM configuration and disable 3D in the video adapter<br>
-OR<br>
-- upgrade the VM hardware level (may require upgrading to a new version of VMware)

 #### Why does `sostat` show a high number of `ELSA Buffers in Queue`? ####
 There are usually 2 main reasons for this:<br>
 - low on RAM<br>